SalasD93/idk-you-pick/README.md

 https://github.com/Sirmaaalik/Project1

+## DISCLAIMER
+The original idea for the app was presented by the main contributor, Diana Salas, during a brainstorming session with Malik Harris and Jeremy McGuirk.
+No other contributors added to this code.

 ## COPYRIGHT
-Diana Salas, Malik Harris, Jeremy McGuirk, Grant Leasure
+Diana Salas, Malik Harris, Jeremy McGuirk

 © 2021 All Rights Reserved